 You do not have to take part in this study.
-If you want to speak to the research team, they will explain more about the study, but this will not commit you to taking part.
+If you want to speak to a member of the research team, they will explain more about the study, but this will not commit you to taking part.
+We hope that up to 1000 young people and 1000 adults will take part in this study but it is up to you to decide whether or not you would like to take part.